ZhouColin/BlueBook/README.md

 Android uses tracks.
 A beta release will build the app and upload to the beta track.
 Deploying will promote from beta to production.

-### iOS

-CB developers must follow fastlane's [codesigning guide](https://codesigning.guide/) for using match.
-Match will automatically sign iOS builds.

-New CB developers should get access to the codesigning repo and run `bundle exec fastlane match development` from `ios/`.

-Not a CB developer?
-Create an [Apple developer](https://developer.apple.com) and follow the instructions on [codesigning guide](https://codesigning.guide/) to setup your certificates.

 ## TroubleShooting